 The landscapes encompass six agricultural landscapes.
 These farming landscapes also include the 18 urban centers of the foothills of the Western and Central ranges of the Cordillera de Los Andes.
-These various farms diversify the flavor and notes of the Colombian beans.
+These various farms diversify the flavor and notes of Colombian beans.

-In 2011, climate change has caused a reduction in the production of Colombian coffee from 12 million bags to 9 million.
+In 2011, climate change caused a reduction in the production of Colombian coffee from 12 million bags to 9 million.
 Due to an increase in 1 degree of temperature and average precipitation, we are losing coffee bean production.

 Every year, Colombia reaches the coffee production of 11.5 million bags on average.